-This softkey allows the operator to search the selected folder for specific part files by using wildcard type search tools.
+This soft key allows the operator to search the selected folder for specific part files by using wildcard type search tools.
 Both the asterisk () and question mark (?) can be used.

-To input the asterisk, press the left shift key (purple) and the backspace key.
+Keypad operation: To input the asterisk when using a keyboard, press the left shift key (purple) and the backspace key.
 To input the question mark, press the right shift key (blue) and the backspace key.